Aderyn Pest Control

 Rats and mice are found wherever there is unsecured food and shelter from predators.
 The availability of such resources dictates population density.
 In ideal conditions, a pair of mice can produce more than 2000 offspring and a pair of rats 200 per year.
 Their gestation period is only 21 days and therefore, population explosions can occur when effective control is not implemented.

 Generally, rats and mice will congregate around kitchens, pantries, and food storage areas.
 They can squeeze through cracks and holes as small as their head (mice 6-7mm, rats 2cm) in order to enter properties.
 They can also jump and climb significant distances, meaning they can access cupboards, roof spaces, and vents with ease.
+Call Aderyn today for pest control in Wales, we provide services exterminating mice and pest prevention.

 Look for the following signs.